Energy in Libya: Overview

+Energy sources

 Oil

 Libya is a member of OPEC.
 In 2007, Libya was the world's 10th largest oil exporter, with 73 Mt in oil exports.
 As of 2009, Europe's share of Libya's oil exports was 78%.
 Domestically, the primary energy use in Libya was 237 TWh and 37 TWh per million persons.

 The National Oil Corporation is the state oil company of Libya.
 The biggest oil producers in Libya are Eni, an Italian company, and Repsol YPF, a Spanish one.
-Other major producers in the country include BASF, Petrobras, Gazprom, Exxon Mobil, Pertamina, Nippon Oil, Sirte Oil Company, BP, Hess Corporation, JAPEX, and Oil and Natural Gas Corporation.
+Other major producers in the country include BASF, Petrobras, Gazprom, ExxonMobil, Pertamina, Nippon Oil, Sirte Oil Company, BP, Hess Corporation, JAPEX, and Oil & Natural Gas Corporation.

 In 2010, 28% of Libyan oil exports went to Italy (over 284,000 barrels a day).
 In 2009, Europe's share of total Libyan oil exports were around 78%.
 Other importers in 2009 included China (10%), the United States (5%), and Brazil (3%).

+A surge in state-sanctioned fuel trafficking between 2022 and 2024 cost Libya approximately $20 billion in lost revenue.

+Natural gas

+By the end of 2021, Libya possessed proved natural gas reserves totaling 53 trillion cubic feet (Tcf), ranking fifth in Africa, behind Nigeria, Algeria, Mozambique, and Egypt.

+In 2019, Libya consumed 271 billion cubic feet (Bcf) of natural gas, approximately half of its domestic production.
+The power sector predominantly accounts for the country's domestic natural gas demand, representing roughly 90% of its consumption in 2020.

+In 2024, Libya experienced a significant decline in natural gas production, with projections indicating further substantial decreases by 2025, particularly affecting the Wafa and Bouri fields.

+International Importance and Pipeline Infrastructure

+Libyan natural gas is crucial for European energy security, particularly for Italy, which sourced 4% of its natural gas imports from Libya in 2023 via the Greenstream pipeline.
+This pipeline plays a key role in connecting Libyan gas fields directly to Sicily.